jmhertlein/yog/README.md

 * `root`: whether to `sudo` to root for the file put.
 This mainly picks who owns the file + can access files, but this might have other useful properties for your use case.
 If set to `no`, the put operation is run as your ssh user.
 * `hupcmd`: a command to run after the file is placed.
 A common thing in ye olde days was to send SIGHUP to a process which would handle it by reloading the config.
 Commonly nowadays you might be using `hupcmd: sudo systemctl reload nginx`

-[1] This is one of those things where I feel like you probably shouldn't manage root certs like this but I have yet to regret it?
-It's not a cryptographic secret, so.

 #### Docker containers